Founder of The Gender Equality Charter

 Next published on Feb 19th advising schools on being ‘Sensory Smart’.

 I am thrilled to be their regular Agony Aunt and ‘Top Contributor’ to InnovateMySchool’s ‘Inspire’ page.

 Here are some links to my articles and Agony Aunt responses.
-My first piece of work, since having the twins, was for the The Innovate My School 2016-17 Guide.
+My first piece of work, since having the twins, was for the The Innovate My School 2017 Guide.
 I was too excited to contribute to chapters on Digital Learning and Parental Engagement to think twice!
-We have some TT articles planned for them between now and Spring 2018.
+Next piece is on being a ‘Disruptor’ in education (March 2nd).

 Contributor for The Guardian

 It was busy before I went on maternity leave with the twins as a Contributor for The Guardian – and am very proud to be part of the team still Here is a link to my current profile.
-I am in talks to start writing for them again for 2018.
+I am in talks to start writing for them again soon.

 Last year I was invited to be a panellist for a recent live web chat on ‘How To Use Film Creatively in The Classroom’ by The Guardian and Into Film.
 This was then used for an blog for The Guardian – see here.
 My next piece for them on Time Saving Apps for Teachers.
 Since then I have worked with them on a range of topics from ‘Sexting’ to supporting NQTs.
 For the latter I was invited to be an expert panelist for a live online chat with the readership.
 Shortly after this, I was an expert for another ‘The Guardian Careers live web chat’, for those ‘Thinking of A Career in Teaching‘.
 They then asked me to write for parents.
 I wrote the ‘Survival Guide‘ for parents – to illustrate how parents can make successful relationships with their child’s teachers.